First published on Thursday, September 22, 2022

 Exposure to harmful substances

-Many chemical and biological substances can cause harm to pregnant workers or new mothers, such as:
+Many chemical and biological substances can cause harm to pregnant workers or new mothers.
+These harmful substances can also be passed on to the child during pregnancy or breastfeeding.
+Harmful substances include:

 What are the specific regulations that protect the Health and Safety of expectant mothers?